curbengh/curbengh.github.io/source/_posts/i2p-eepsite-nixos.md

 A jump service verifies the ownership of B32 address by checking the digital signature with the public key.
 The digital signature is created by signing the domain.i2p and public key with your private key.

-Submit the authentication string via [this form](http://stats.i2p/i2p/addkey.html).
+Submit the authentication string to [stats.i2p](http://stats.i2p/i2p/addkey.html) or [reg.i2p](http://reg.i2p/add) (but not both).
 You should see the following page if the submission is successful.
 As the screenshot implies, your new domain will take at least a week to propagate to most users' addressbook.

 ![Domain registration success](20200321/stats-i2p.png)